2013 Honduran general election

 General elections were held in Honduras on 24 November 2013.
 Voters went to the polls to elect a new President, the 128 members of the National Congress, 298 Mayors and vice-mayors and their respective councilors and 20 representatives to the Central American Parliament.

 The closely watched presidential election saw a field of eight candidates vying to succeed outgoing President Porfirio Lobo Sosa, who is not eligible to run for re-election.
 Salvador Nasralla, a sports journalist and television personality, and Xiomara Castro, the wife of the deposed president Mel Zelaya, both candidates from newly formed political parties (the Anti-Corruption Party and Libre, respectively) were leading in most of the early polls.
 However, as the election neared, the candidates of the two traditional parties – Juan Orlando Hernández of the National Party and Mauricio Villeda of the Liberal Party – both surged in the polls.

+The elections were the first since 1954 in which a party other than the National Party and Liberal Party received over 7% of the vote and more than five seats in the legislature in a general election.
+It was also the first time the Liberal Party did not finish either first or second in an election since the 1920s.

 Background

 This is the first election to be contested by the opposition since the controversial and polarising 2009 Honduran coup d'état.
 The social mobilization since then led to the founding of the main opposition party, Libre.